sayem270/brs/README.md

 *Use these tools ethically and within legal boundaries.*

-## ⚠️ ETHICAL DISCLAIMER

-**FOR EDUCATIONAL AND AUTHORIZED TESTING ONLY**

-This tool is designed for:
-- ✅ **Cybersecurity professionals** conducting authorized penetration tests
-- ✅ **Security researchers** and students learning ethical hacking
-- ✅ **Network administrators** testing their own infrastructure
-- ✅ **Bug bounty hunters** with proper authorization

-**PROHIBITED USES:**
-- ❌ Unauthorized network scanning or penetration testing
-- ❌ Attacking systems without explicit written permission
-- ❌ Any illegal or malicious activities
-- ❌ Violating terms of service or applicable laws

-**By using this tool, you agree to:**
-1. Only use it on networks and systems you own or have explicit written permission to test
-2. Comply with all applicable local, state, and federal laws
-3. Take full responsibility for your actions
-4. Not hold the developers liable for any misuse

-**The developers do not condone, encourage, or support the use of this tool for illegal activities.**
+## ⚖️ LEGAL DISCLAIMER AND USER AGREEMENT

+**🚨 CRITICAL: READ CAREFULLY BEFORE DOWNLOADING OR USING**

+**BY DOWNLOADING, INSTALLING, OR USING THIS SOFTWARE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE LEGALLY BOUND BY ALL TERMS AND CONDITIONS.**

+### AUTHORIZED USERS ONLY:
+- ✅ **Cybersecurity professionals** with explicit written authorization
+- ✅ **Penetration testers** working under signed contracts
+- ✅ **System administrators** testing their own infrastructure
+- ✅ **Bug bounty hunters** within program scope and rules
+- ✅ **Security researchers** on owned/authorized systems only
+- ✅ **Students** in controlled educational environments with supervision

+### ABSOLUTELY PROHIBITED:
+- ❌ **Unauthorized scanning** of any networks or systems
+- ❌ **Unauthorized penetration testing** (even "harmless" reconnaissance)
+- ❌ **Corporate espionage** or competitive intelligence gathering
+- ❌ **Personal attacks** or vendettas against individuals/organizations
+- ❌ **Proof-of-concept attacks** on others' systems
+- ❌ **Any illegal activities** under local, national, or international law

+### LEGAL CONSEQUENCES OF MISUSE:
+Unauthorized use may result in prosecution under:
+- **United States**: Computer Fraud and Abuse Act (18 U.S.C. § 1030)
+- **European Union**: Directive 2013/40/EU on attacks against information systems
+- **United Kingdom**: Computer Misuse Act 1990
+- **Russian Federation**: Criminal Code Articles 272-274 (computer crimes)
+- **People's Republic of China**: Criminal Law Articles 285-287, Cybersecurity Law
+- **International**: Council of Europe Convention on Cybercrime
+- **Plus applicable state, provincial, and national laws worldwide**

+### YOUR LEGAL OBLIGATIONS:
+By using this software, you declare under penalty of perjury that:
+1. **You own the target systems** OR have explicit written authorization
+2. **You understand applicable laws** in your jurisdiction
+3. **You accept full legal responsibility** for your actions and their consequences
+4. **You will indemnify and hold harmless** EasyProTech LLC from any claims
+5. **You will cease use immediately** if authorization is revoked

+### COMPLETE DISCLAIMER OF LIABILITY:
+**EASYPROTECH LLC, ITS OFFICERS, DIRECTORS, EMPLOYEES, AND CONTRIBUTORS:**
+- Provide this software "AS IS" with **NO WARRANTY** of any kind
+- Are **NOT RESPONSIBLE** for any damage, harm, or legal consequences
+- **EXPRESSLY DISCLAIM** all liability for misuse of this software
+- **MAXIMUM LIABILITY** for any claim shall not exceed $1.00

+**YOU USE THIS SOFTWARE AT YOUR OWN RISK AND BEAR FULL RESPONSIBILITY.**

+### INDEMNIFICATION:
+You agree to **INDEMNIFY, DEFEND, AND HOLD HARMLESS** EasyProTech LLC and its affiliates from any claims, damages, losses, liabilities, costs, or expenses (including attorney's fees) arising from your use or misuse of this software.

+### REPORTING MISUSE:
+If you become aware of misuse of this software, report it immediately to:
+- Local law enforcement agencies
+- Relevant cybersecurity authorities (FSB, MVD for Russian Federation)
+- Software maintainers via @easyprotechaifactory (Telegram)

+### COOPERATION WITH AUTHORITIES:
+EasyProTech LLC is ready for full cooperation with law enforcement agencies of the Russian Federation in identifying and prosecuting those who use this software unethically.

+---

+**⚠️ FINAL WARNING: If you cannot make the required legal declarations above, DO NOT USE THIS SOFTWARE.
+When in doubt, consult with qualified legal counsel familiar with cybersecurity law.**

+**The goal of security testing is to improve security, not cause harm.
+Use responsibly or face serious legal consequences.**

 ## 📞 Support